buildbot/buildbot/master/docs/developer/data.rst

 Each resource path is implemented as an :py:class:`~Endpoint` instance.
 In most cases, each instance is of a different class, but this is not required.

-The data connector's :py:meth:`~buildbot.data.connector.DataConnector.get`, :py:meth:`~buildbot.data.connector.DataConnector.startConsuming`, and :py:meth:`~buildbot.data.connector.DataConnector.control` methods all take a ``path`` argument that is used to look up the corresponding endpoint.
+The data connector's :py:meth:`~buildbot.data.connector.DataConnector.get` and :py:meth:`~buildbot.data.connector.DataConnector.control` methods both take a ``path`` argument that is used to look up the corresponding endpoint.
 The path matching is performed by :py:mod:`buildbot.util.pathmatch`, and supports automatically extracting variable fields from the path.
 See that module's description for details.